Puppy Supply List

 I use combs, a large metal and dematting comb.
 I also use a slicker brush, Le Pooch is my favorite.
 Lots of grooming tools can be found on the following site. www.PetEdge.com.

 My favorite shampoos are Earth Bath brand.
 I buy several different kinds but always have one just for puppies, made for washing the face without stinging the eyes.
+Also, LOVE RenuPlex Extra Strength Medicated Healing Shampoo.
+This is all essential oils but works for everything.

 - Poochie bells if you decide to try to train your pup to ring the bell to go potty.
-(PoochieBells House Training Doggie Doorbells)
+(PoochieBells House Training Doggie Doorbells) Also, a simple concierge bell works too.

 - Anti-chewing spray.
 I use Bitter Apple which can be purchased online or in most pet stores.